stetelepta/bookstats/README.md

-# bookstats
+# Visualization of words per book and chapter in the bible (King James version).
-Visualization of words per book and chapter in the bible (King James version).
 A indexed version of the bible is included as SQLite database.
 You can rebuild the database by running the management commands (and add them to the Docker file)

 ### Requirements
 * Docker